toralf/tinderbox/README.md

     start_img.sh <image>

 The file */var/tmp/tb/LOCK* is created within that image to avoid 2 running instances of the same image.
-The wrapper *chr.sh* handles all chroot related actions and gives control to *job.sh*.
-That script is the heart of the tinderbox.
+The wrapper *bwrap.sh* handles all sandbox related actions and gives control to *job.sh* which is the heart of the tinderbox.

 Without any arguments all symlinks in *~/run* are processed.